dwara-rajesh/Sequential-Affordance-Based-Robotic-Arm-Manipulation-Using-Object-Detection-and-OpenAI-API/README.md

-# Simulating a Robotic Arm for Sequential Affordance-Based Manipulation Using Object Detection and ChatGPT
+# Simulating a Robotic Arm for Sequential Affordance-Based Manipulation Using Object Detection and OpenAI API

 This repository contains the implementation and simulation files for the paper:

 **Haroon Muhammed, Dwarakesh Rajesh**
-*Simulating a Robotic Arm for Sequential Affordance-Based Manipulation Using Object Detection and ChatGPT*
+*Simulating a Robotic Arm for Sequential Affordance-Based Manipulation Using Object Detection and OpenAI API*

 The project investigates how **Large Language Models (LLMs)**, specifically ChatGPT, can be integrated with **object detection** and **affordance reasoning** to enable robotic arms to perform **multi-step manipulation tasks** in response to natural language commands.